Seleucid Empire: Roman power, Parthia and Judea

 The Hellenistic Prince, a bronze statue originally thought to be a Seleucid, or Attalus II of Pergamon, now considered a portrait of a Roman general, made by a Greek artist working in Rome in the 2nd century BC.

-The reign of his son and successor Seleucus IV Philopator (187–175 BC) was largely spent in attempts to pay the large indemnity, and Seleucus was ultimately assassinated by his minister Heliodorus.
+The reign of Antiochus III's son and successor, Seleucus IV Philopator (187–175 BC), was largely spent in attempts to pay the large indemnity, and Seleucus was ultimately assassinated by his minister Heliodorus.

 Seleucus' younger brother, Antiochus IV Epiphanes, now seized the throne.
 He attempted to restore Seleucid power and prestige with a successful war against the old enemy, Ptolemaic Egypt, which met with initial success as the Seleucids defeated and drove the Egyptian army back to Alexandria itself.
 As the king planned on how to conclude the war, he was informed that Roman commissioners, led by the Proconsul Gaius Popillius Laenas, were near and requesting a meeting with the Seleucid king.
 Antiochus agreed, but when they met and Antiochus held out his hand in friendship, Popilius placed in his hand the tablets on which was written the decree of the senate and told him to read it.
 The decree demanded that he should abort his attack on Alexandria and immediately stop waging the war on Ptolemy.
 When the king said that he would call his friends into council and consider what he ought to do, Popilius drew a circle in the sand around the king's feet with the stick he was carrying and said, "Before you step out of that circle give me a reply to lay before the senate."
 For a few moments he hesitated, astounded at such a peremptory order, and at last replied, "I will do what the senate thinks right."
 He then chose to withdraw rather than set the empire to war with Rome again.